timojuez/hificon/README.md

 The create_script tool helps to create HiFi scripts automatically or even to record remote control actions.

-Example 1: Record and repeat changing the feature values
+Example 1: Record and repeat changing the values of shared variables
 ```
 python3 -m hificon.create_script record --raw > my_script.hifi # start recording
 # now change the target's values that you want to store